Rtzhon/RainbowUI-Retail/AddOns/GTFO/ReadMe.txt

 * Added The War Within spells (world)
 * Added TWW spells for The Rookery
 * Added TWW spells for TWW Delves

+5.12
+* Improved internal scanner to assist with verifying alerts marked as "test"
+* Added The War Within spells (world)
+* Added TWW spells for The Rookery
+* Added TWW spells for The Stonevault
+* Added TWW spells for Darkflame Cleft
+* Added TWW spells for Priory of the Scared Flame
+* Added special ignore for "Smothering Shadows" (Darkflame Cleft - TWW)

+5.12.1
+* Added TWW spells for City of Threads
+* Added TWW spells for The Dawnbreaker
+* Added TWW spells for Cinderbrew Meadery